DUI Consequences for a Pilot

 Item 18. v.
 History of

-1. any arrest(s) and/or conviction(s) involving driving while intoxicated by, while impaired by, or while under the influence of alcohol or a drug; or
+- any arrest(s) and/or conviction(s) involving driving while intoxicated by, while impaired by, or while under the influence of alcohol or a drug; or

-2. history of any arrest(s), and/or conviction(s) and/or administrative action(s) involving an offense(s) that resulted in the denial, suspension, cancellation, or revocation of driving privileges, or which resulted in attendance at an educational or rehabilitative program.
+- history of any arrest(s), and/or conviction(s) and/or administrative action(s) involving an offense(s) that resulted in the denial, suspension, cancellation, or revocation of driving privileges, or which resulted in attendance at an educational or rehabilitative program.

 After a DUI arrest, you must certainly answer this question affirmatively.
 Incorrectly answering “no” to this question after a drunk driving arrest will cause the FAA to allege the following:

-• the information was not correct because an arrest was made, a conviction occurred, or a driver license suspension by the Florida Department of Motor Vehicles for Driving with an Unlawful Breath Alcohol Level or Refusal occurred;
+- the information was not correct because an arrest was made, a conviction occurred, or a driver license suspension by the Florida Department of Motor Vehicles for Driving with an Unlawful Breath Alcohol Level or Refusal occurred;

-• the FAA relied upon the information provided in response to Item 18.v. on the application;
+- the FAA relied upon the information provided in response to Item 18.v. on the application;

-• the information provided in response to Item 18.v. on the application was fraudulent or intentionally false;
+- the information provided in response to Item 18.v. on the application was fraudulent or intentionally false;

-• the information provided in response to Item 18.v. was material in that Airman Medical Certificate was issued without consideration of the actions of the DUI arrest, conviction, or administrative action;
+- the information provided in response to Item 18.v. was material in that Airman Medical Certificate was issued without consideration of the actions of the DUI arrest, conviction, or administrative action;

-• The airman certified that the entries on the application were complete and true while knowing that the entries were false.
+- The airman certified that the entries on the application were complete and true while knowing that the entries were false.

-Under Part 67, the airman or pilot must report the conviction or administrative action during any application for medical certification also known as the “Airman Medical Certificate.”
+Under Part 67, the airman or pilot must report the conviction or administrative action during any application for medical certification, also known as the “Airman Medical Certificate.”
+Any convictions or administrative actions affecting driving privileges may raise serious questions about the airman’s fitness for certification and may be cause for disqualification.

 What About a First DUI Arrest?

-Generally, one single driving under the influence (DUI) conviction or administrative action does not necessarily cause for the denial assuming the applicant had no other instances of substance dependence or abuse.
+Generally, one single driving under the influence (DUI) conviction or administrative action does not necessarily cause the denial assuming the applicant had no other instances of substance dependence or abuse.

 The Examiner for the Airman Medical Certification should inquire regarding the airman’s alcohol use history and the circumstances of the incident.
 The three classifications for the AMC each have different reporting requirements.

-• First Class AMC
+- First Class AMC

-• The first class AMC is required for any airline transport pilot certificate.
-The first class airman medical certificate is valid for 6 months plus the remainder of the days in the month of examination.
+- The first class AMC is required for any airline transport pilot certificate.
+The first-class airman medical certificate is valid for 6 months plus the remainder of the days in the month of examination.

-• Second Class AMC
+- Second Class AMC

-• The second class AMC is required for commercial but non-airline duties such as corporate pilots or crop dusters.
+- The second class AMC is required for commercial but non-airline duties such as corporate pilots or crop dusters.

-• Additionally, individuals working as air traffic control tower operators, or those using the privileges of a flight navigator certificate or a flight engineer certificate must comply with the second class airman medical certification requirements.
+- Additionally, individuals working as air traffic control tower operators or those using the privileges of a flight navigator certificate or a flight engineer certificate must comply with the second-class airman medical certification requirements.

-• Third Class AMC-
+- Third Class AMC-

-• The third class AMC is required for a flight instructor certificate, a private pilot certificate, or a recreational pilot certificate.
-The third class airman medical certificate is valid for the following time periods depending on the age of the pilot:
+- The third class AMC is required for a flight instructor certificate, a private pilot certificate, or a recreational pilot certificate.
+The third-class airman medical certificate is valid for the following time periods depending on the age of the pilot:

-• two years plus the remainder of the days in the month of examination for all pilots 40 years old or older or
+- two years plus the remainder of the days in the month of examination for all pilots 40 years old or older or

 What Happens if an Airman is Arrested for Boating under the Influence?

-If an airman is arrested for Boating Under the Influence, any subsequent administrative suspensions/revocations and conviction is reportable under 14 C.F.R. § 61.15(e).
+If an airman is arrested for Boating Under the Influence, any subsequent administrative suspensions/revocations and convictions are reportable under 14 C.F.R. § 61.15(e).
+Additionally, arrests, administrative actions, convictions, and educational or rehabilitation programs are reportable in reference to question 18v on the medical application.

 Reexamining Your Qualifications for the Medical Certification for First Class AME